Nimdoc/DIDgeridoo/README.md

 6. Go back to your WordPress admin section, go to Settings > DIDgeridoo, and paste your DID in the field under "Main DID", then click "Save"

-7. Then go back to Bluesky and click "Verify Text File"
+7. Then go back to Bluesky and click "Verify Text File", and then click "Update to [Your new user handle]"

 Then your Bluesky account should be using the domain from your WordPress site as your handle.